What are the aims of this leaflet?

 What are the features of discoid eczema?

-Each patch begins as a small group of red spots and tiny bumps or blisters, which cluster together and grow rapidly into a red, swollen, sometimes moist, round patch.
-The appearance of discoid eczema may look similar to an infection, but it actually begins as a red inflamed itchy patch; however, it may become infected at a later stage.
+Each patch begins as a small group of red spots and tiny bumps or blisters, which cluster together and grow rapidly into a red, swollen, round patch which often weeps or develops a crusted surface.
+Lesions may become infected at a later stage.
 After a while the patches become dry and scaly.

 There may be several patches on each limb and on the body, often in a symmetrical distribution, which develop over weeks to months.
 Most patches are between 1-3 cm in diameter, although they can be larger.
-Some patches may be a red circle with clear (normal) skin in the middle.
+As they progress some patches may become circular in shape with clear (normal) skin in the middle.

-If untreated, discoid eczema may persist for months or years, often worsening and improving, and sometimes coming back at the same sites each time.
+If untreated, discoid eczema may persist for months or years, often worsening and improving.
+It may come back at the same sites each time.
 This can also be seen if treatments are stopped too soon.

-Patches may disappear without a trace, however in darker skin types, light or dark marks may persist for months after the condition has cleared.
+Patches may disappear without a trace, though in people with darker skin, light or dark marks may persist for months after the condition has cleared.